 Not only is this wonderful historic building and property full of rich history and past memories but, you can use the property to create memories of your own!

 The Sault Ste.
 Marie Canal National Historic Site is available to the public to be booked for special events including Weddings and Engagement Photos.
-Nothing is more romantic than the picturesque and scenic landscape that includes The Superintendent’s House West and Front Garden, The Administration Building, The Canal or panoramic view of the Sault Ste.
+Nothing is more romantic than the picturesque and scenic landscape that includes The Superintendent’s House West and Front Garden, The Administration Building, The Canal or a panoramic view of the Sault Ste.
 Marie waterfront and St. Marys River.

 Interested in booking this site for your special day?
 Please click here.